ScytedTV-Studios/Creators/README.md

 # Toolkit+
 Toolkit+ is ScytedTV Studios' official multi-purpose Discord Bot.
-Documentation will be released as necessary.
+Please view our [website](https://toolkit.scyted.tv/) for more information and documentation!